DongeunPaeng/moments/README.md

 - When posting with axios, I must not redirect or render.
 I must only send res.status and res.end.
 Otherwise, the controller will send user duplicate repsonses.

 - Video can't be played on iOS devices because of the wrong content type.
 To fix this, I have to add contentType property like `contentType: multers3.AUTO_CONTENT_TYPE`.

+- To show thumbnail of the video on iPhone, I must add `autoplay="false"` to the video tag.
+Or, I can add `autoplay` and `muted` as well.

+- Keycode of space is not 32 on Chrome for Android.
+This makes impossible to separate tags by 'space' key.